 Interest on deposits accrued through close of business the day the bank was closed will be paid at your same rate.
 Current rates will be reviewed by the new bank and may be lowered; however, you may withdraw funds from any transferred account without early withdrawal penalty until you enter into a new deposit agreement.

 Credit Union Liquidations

-I think it's likely that we'll see fewer bank failures in 2013.
-The number of bank failures has been trending down in 2012.
-The first quarter had 16 bank failures, and the fourth quarter had only 8 failures.
-If that trend continues, the number of bank failures may be way under the 2012 total of 51.
+I think it's likely that we'll see fewer bank failures in 2014.
+The number of bank failures has been trending down in 2013.
+The first half had 16 bank failures, and the second half had only 8 failures.

 References to Help Keep Your Deposits Safe:

 - NCUA deposit insurance summary for credit unions